 Renault Scenic review

-The Renault Scenic is a stylish five-seat MPV that offers tonnes of practicality and low running costs
+The Renault Scenic is a stylish five-seat MPV that offers a degree of practicality and low running costs

-When the Renault Scenic first arrived in 1996, the French manufacturer said it had invented an all-new segment.
-More than a decade later, the third-generation Scenic is still top of the now established mini-MPV class.
-Available in both five and seven-seat bodystyles, the clever seating system means it's hugely practical and the range of refined and smooth diesel engines make it a comfortable and classy mode of family transport.
 The 130bhp 1.6 dCi with stop-start is one of the cleanest engines on the market, and is very cheap to run.
 All versions come very well equipped, with even entry-level models fitted with cruise control, air-conditioning and electric windows as standard.
 A facelift in 2012 saw improved styling and a simplified range, which included just two very well-equipped models.
-The Scenic based-RX4 SUV was ditched in 2003 but a new 4x4 has recently been spied testing and is expected to go on sale some time next year.

 Our choice: Scenic Dynamique TomTom 1.6 dCi 130 Start&Stop